hpc/charliecloud/doc/faq.rst

    :code:`RUN`) and sometimes it’s captured for internal use (e.g., many :code:`git(1)` invocations).

+2. In the case of :code:`ch-run`, the user command is considered a subprocess, e.g. :code:`ch-run -q example -- echo foo` will produce no output.

 .. _faq_xattrs:

 How do I handle extended attributes in Charliecloud?